 Positive Feedback Matters: Value constructive feedback from trustworthy sources, not just internet trolls.

 It’s not just me either.
 Other traveling teenagers I know have said the same thing.
 “You start traveling and all your friends become assholes”…That is true all except for a special few.
 Those are the real friends you stay in touch with your whole life and that’s a pretty cool thing.

 So sure you can look at it as a tragic social life for your kids or you can choose to see it as a skip ahead in the learning curve of friendship.
 Screw the assholes, appreciate the ones who stick around.

 10 | Talking to Strangers Doesn’t Improve Social Skills

 I bet those kids are awkward.
 An unspoken assumption about traveling kids that I have no idea where it could’ve logically come from.

-Fitting in is what matters I know (we covered that, didn’t we?), and I understand that you want your kids to develop mature, adult communication skills at the exact same time as other people their age because otherwise, more mature social skills may be seen as socially awkward.
+I know fitting in is what matters (we covered that, didn’t we?), and I understand that you want your kids to develop mature, adult communication skills concurrently with their peers because otherwise, more mature social skills may be perceived as socially awkward.

-What is it with that term socially awkward anyway.
+What is it with the term socially awkward anyway?
 Did you accidentally stutter one time?
 Are we calling introverts awkward now?
 If you’re not talkative, does that mean you’re awkward?
 Does a teenager who holds a conversation with an adult as if they themself were an adult make them awkward?